ziyadslm/bo2-remix/README.md

 # General:

-Health bar added - Credit to Jbleezy

 Players
-- Default health set to 150
+- Default health set to 200
+- Health bar added (Credit to Jbleezy)
 - Bank set to full
 - Perma-perks can no longer be earned